TomSssM/MyCodewars/task-archieve/find-peak-element/task.md

     __Note:__ just to be clear, when we say "iterate an array" it means go over all the elements of the array (for example in the for-loop)

-    In order to solve this particular task we need to compare the element the pointer is at to its neighbors
+    In order to solve this Task we need to compare the element the pointer is at to its neighbors.
+If the element is greater than both its neighbors then we have found a peak element of the array

   </details>